 Just steep the tea with the other ingredients, add ice, and enjoy!

 First things first: Bloating is a fact of life.
-When your intestines are doing its thing, sometimes you get extra gas.
+When your intestines are doing their thing, sometimes you get extra gas.
 Or sometimes you’re just a little puffy from salt or Aunt Flo.
 These detox drinks are designed to help relieve the discomfort.

 4. De-bloat detox drink